oraichain/cosmwasm-simulate/README.md

 # needed if install sccache
 apt install libssl-dev pkg-config -y && cargo install sccache RUSTC_WRAPPER=sccache
+# if unwind feature has been removed, do not use RUSTFLAGS="-C link-arg=-s", it is stripped by default
 RUSTFLAGS="-C link-arg=-s" CARGO_INCREMENTAL=1 cargo build --release
 # build with xargo
 RUSTFLAGS="-C link-arg=-s" CARGO_INCREMENTAL=1 xargo build --release